Austin McEver

 Marine Applied Research and Exploration (MARE) has collected hundreds of hours of video using their unmanned, underwater, remote-operated vehicles (ROVs).
 In order to better survey and understand life in California's costal waters, MARE has annotated each video with species and substrate labels.

-My implementation of a Context-Driven Detector enables detection, tracking, and counting of invertebrate species while simultaneously generating temporal labels for substrates present in the MARE's videos as demonstrated on the soon-to-be public Dataset for Underwater Invertebrate Analysis (DUSIA).
+My implementation of a Context-Driven Detector enables detection, tracking, and counting of invertebrate species with partial labels, while simultaneously generating temporal labels for substrates present in the MARE's videos as demonstrated on the soon-to-be public Dataset for Underwater Invertebrate Analysis (DUSIA).

 Habitat Recognition in Underwater Vehicle Video